c410-f3r/oapth/README.md

 - `postgres`
 - `sqlite`

+## Diesel support

+Only migrations are supported and schema printing is still a work in progress.
+For any unsupported use-case, please use the official Diesel CLI binary.

 ## Namespaces/Schemas

-For supported databases, there is no direct user parameter that inserts migrations inside a single database schema but it is possible to specify the schema inside the SQL itself and arrange the migration groups structure in a way that most suits you.
+For supported databases, there is no direct user parameter that inserts migrations inside a single database schema but it is possible to specify the schema inside the SQL file and arrange the migration groups structure in a way that most suits you.

 ```sql
 -- oapth UP